 6. Use Salt Scrubs to Soften Elbows

-This is the one thing most brides forget about.
+This is the one thing most brides forget about when considering their bridal routine for glowing skin and planning wedding skin preparation.
 Add a bath to your weekly routine and throw in bath salts with sodium bicarbonate.
 "The sodium bicarbonate will break down dry patches and make your skin a sponge for moisture," says Zicu.
 For really tough patches, ask an aesthetician to put a glycolic peel on your elbows when you go in for a facial.

 7. Sweat It Out